orra-dev/orra/README.md

 **Production Reliability**: Your agent app works perfectly in demos, but in production it's brittle.
 One hiccup in a chain of agent calls and everything falls apart.

-**Workflow Hell**: Your code is a maze of hard-wired sequences between agents and services.
+**Workflow Hell**: Your code is a maze of hard-wired sequences between agents, services.
 Adding a new integration or changing a workflow means rewriting orchestration logic, updating schemas, and praying you didn't break existing flows.

 **Scaling Pains**: Scaling beyond a few concurrent users means juggling queues, caches, and distributed state across